Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Numerical Examples

 \subsection{The Stable and Fast Constrained Zonotopic SMF}

-In this subsection, we use Monte Carlo simulation to test the OIT-CZ SMF proposed in \secref{sec:A Stable and Fast Constrained Zonotopic SMF}, where the interval-hull-based estimation and the point estimation are given in \secref{sec:Interval hull of the estimate} and \secref{sec:Point estimation}, respectively; then, we show the time efficiency of the OIT-CZ SMF in \secref{sec:Time Efficiency}.
+Firstly, we use Monte Carlo simulation to test the OIT-CZ SMF in \secref{sec:Interval hull of the estimate}; then, we show the time efficiency of the OIT-CZ SMF in \secref{sec:Time Efficiency}.